 Of the four Benedictine schools in the English Benedictine Congregation which were potential sites for this study, three agreed to participate.
 Agreement was obtained by writing to the Headteachers to explain the purpose of the research.
 No objections were raised by the Headteachers who each granted access, and offered their full support, for research to be conducted within their schools.

 Bassey (1999) and Lydon (2020) think that freedom is granted to research and publish to the extent that: respect for people's political rights are upheld; data collection is honest and free from misleading ambiguity; the dignity and privacy of participants is protected; and advantage is not taken of participants willingness to share their time, and effort.
+Participants' identities were protected using pseudonymisation rather than anonymisation because it was thought that pseudonyms more realistically expressed the human story in the data (cf. Poulsom 2023).

 To ensure that these values were upheld, the research ethics underpinning this study were in accord with St. Mary's University's Code of Practice for Research (2017) and St. Mary's University Research Ethics Guidelines for Staff and Students (2017).